|Coordinates:||30.2623 N 79.7315 E|

 In total here died up to 600 people (thus far identified at least 500 bodies).
 Initially researchers were not sure about the reasons of death.
 Some attributed this to blizzards, in concordance with local legends.
 Some considered that these people could die from landslides, epidemics (ie. locals brought their deceased ones here after epidemics) or even mass suicide.

-Late research with radiocarbon tests shows that these people died circa 850 AD (research done at Oxford University Radiocarbon Accelerator Unit, accuracy +/- 30 years).
+Late research with radiocarbon tests shows that these people died sometimes around 850 AD (research done at Oxford University Radiocarbon Accelerator Unit, accuracy +/- 30 years).
 Analysis of skulls performed in Pune, Hyderabad and London led to surprising find - turned out that these people most likely died of a sudden hailstorm.
 Hailstones in this region might become as large as cricket balls (ie. 7 cm diameter).
 Thus during one such terrible storm large group of people died here without finding safe shelter.
 Some examined skulls were fractured but some even had holes.
 Injuries were seen mostly in upper part of skulls, while other bones were less damaged.
 This most likely was caused by blunt, hard objects falling from above.

 Further analysis shows that there were rather diverse people.
 DNA analysis hints at specific mutations observed in people living in Maharashtra (at Roopkund were found family members of Kokanastha Bramins) as well as few local people.
 There were found children, women.
 Analysis shows that these people for weeks were walking without proper food.